#68 August 27, 2019

-ANGIE MAGUIRE: I fell into it.
-I just really enjoy being around people, connecting with people [INAUDIBLE] times in a lot of events to start with.
+ANGIE MAGUIRE: I kinda fell into it.
+I just really enjoy being around people, connecting with people.
+I attended a lot of events to start with.
 And I have always been the person that hosts dinner parties, and loves being the life and soul of these things.
 So I'm very organized.

 So it just came about.
 My job at that time was as head of communications.
 So it was a natural offset of that as well, and it developed into more full-time profession, if you like.